Amlogic-NN/amlnn-multibackend/Readme.md

 ### 📌 1.
 NNSDK Development

-If your board supports NPU and you choose **NNSDK** for development:
+If your board does not support NPU and you choose **NNSDK** for development:
 ```bash
 # Refer to the official NNSDK documentation
 ```